bashdot/bashdot/README.md

 The default **.bashrc** will load anything in file prepended with **profilerc** to allow for doing any specific setup for the a profile.
-See [profiles](https://github.com/weavenet/bashdot/tree/master/profiles) for exmaples of profiles with different variables initialized.
+See [profiles](https://github.com/weavenet/bashdot/tree/master/profiles) for examples of profiles with different variables initialized.

 ## Bashdot Development